(floo kon' na zole)

 HOW should this medicine be used?

-Your doctor may tell you to take a double dose of fluconazole on the first day of your treatment.
+Your doctor may tell you to use a higher dose of fluconazole injection on the first day of your treatment.
 Follow these directions carefully.

-You should begin to feel better during the first few days of treatment with fluconazole.
+You should begin to feel better during the first few days of treatment with fluconazole injection.
 If your symptoms do not improve or get worse, call your doctor.

-Continue to take fluconazole until your doctor tells you that you should stop, even if you feel better.
-Do not stop taking fluconazole without talking to your doctor.
-If you stop taking fluconazole too soon, your infection may come back after a short time.
+Use fluconazole injection until your doctor tells you that you should stop, even if you feel better.
+If you stop using fluconazole injection too soon, your infection may come back after a short time.

 Are there OTHER USES for this medicine?